Wachet auf, ruft uns die Stimme: Musical settings

 Dieterich Buxtehude composed two cantatas based on the hymn, BuxWV 100 and BuxWV 101.
 Johann Sebastian Bach based his chorale cantata Wachet auf, ruft uns die Stimme, BWV 140, on the hymn and derived one of the Schübler Chorales, BWV 645, from the cantata's central movement.
 His son Johann Christoph Friedrich Bach wrote a cantata for a four-part choir, Wachet auf, ruft uns die Stimme.
 In Felix Mendelssohn's St. Paul oratorio, Wachet auf features prominently as a chorale and also as the main theme of the overture.

 In 1900, Max Reger composed a fantasia for organ on "Wachet auf, ruft uns die Stimme" as the second of Three chorale fantasias, Op.
 52. He composed a chorale prelude as No. 41 of his 52 chorale preludes, Op.
 67 in 1902.
 Herbert Blendinger also wrote a chorale fantasia on the hymn, Op.
 49.

+Norwegian-American composer F. Melius Christiansen composed a famous a capella choral arrangement of the hymn in 1925, titled "Wake, Awake" in English.

 Hugo Distler composed an organ partita based on the hymn in 1935 (Op.
 8/2).

 The following example is the final movement of Bach's cantata, a four-part setting of the final stanza: